excalamus/peut-publier/README.md

 `peut-publier` is not currently in [MELPA](https://melpa.org/).

+## Install from source

-Install `peut-publier` by doing one of the following:
+Install `peut-publier` from source by doing one of the following:

 * click the "Code" button on Github, select "Download ZIP", and unzip;
   or